sunpeter-onesignal/Data-Challenge/README.md

 While you may use any programming language to complete the challenge, it's important that your implementation scales to handle large amounts of data.
 Many applicants have found that R is unable to process data in a scalable fashion, so it may be more practical to use another language.

 * *May I use distributed technologies like Hadoop or Spark?*
 While you're welcome to use any language or technology, it will be tested on a single machine so there may not be a significant benefit to using these technologies prior to the program.
-With that said, learning distributed systems is a valuable skill for all data engineers.

 * *What sort of system should I use to run my program on (Windows, Linux, Mac)?*
 You may write your solution on any system, but your code should be portable and work on all systems.
 In particular, your code must be able to run on either Unix or Linux, as that's the system that will be used for testing.
 This means that you must submit a working `run.sh` script.
 Linux machines are the industry standard for most data engineering companies, so it is helpful to be familiar with this.
 If you're currently using Windows, we recommend using tools like Cygwin or Docker,  or a free online IDE such as Cloud9 (c9.io).